davidfrantz/force/docs/source/refs-applied.rst

 Applied Publications
 ====================

 This list summarizes all scientific publications that have used FORCE.
-If you have used FORCE, please send me your published papers with DOI, and I will include them here in this list (:ref:`contact`).
+If you have used FORCE, or are aware of unlisted papers, I would be happy if you you could send me your published papers with DOI, and I will include them here in this list (:ref:`contact`).

 * **2020**